open-make/openmakewebsite/content/blog/2024-01-18-gaudilabs/index.en.md

 > You mentioned two products, the OpenDrop and OpenTheremin, can we stick to the OpenDrop?
 Or do you suggest another product?

 {{< expand "Show answer">}}
-PocketPCR is maybe 20% of my sales.
+Pocket-PCR is maybe 20% of my sales.
 It's a small product, but I like it a lot.
 Because it is a nice product.

 {{< /expand >}}
-> We could stick to PocketPCR.
+> We could stick to Pocket-PCR.
 Is this product  market ready or are you selling it already?

 {{< expand "Show answer">}}
-PocketPCR is ready.
-I sell PocketPCR for several years.
-I have a new line with both, the PCR machine and fluorescent reading called qPocketPCR.
+Pocket-PCR is ready.
+I sell Pocket-PCR for several years.
+I have a new line with both, the PCR machine and fluorescent reading called qPocket-PCR.
 It's with real time analysis while the other one just does amplification and no measure of fluorescence.

 {{< /expand >}}
 > Could you shortly explain the working mechanisms and different implemented technologies of the machine?